robertosulkovski/robertosulkovski/README.md

 ### Data Analysis Dashboard

-Interactive sales dashboard with filters, KPIs and automated insights using Pandas, Plotly and Streamlit.
+Interactive sales dashboard for revenue and profit analysis with filters, KPIs and automated insights.
 ### Business Intelligence Dashboards

 Power BI dashboards for sales, production and HR analytics, focused on KPIs and data-driven decision-making.